linkerd/website/linkerd.io/content/blog/linkerd-benchmarks.md

 Linkerd's 679ms, and its worst case was a full 5s of latency, 2.5x what was measured with Linkerd.

+(**Update**: Kinvolks's re-tuned Istio benchmarks dropped Istio's p99 from 100x that of Linkerd's to 26x and 59x that of Linkerd's across two runs.
+It also dropped Istio's p999 to just under a second, thought still *double* Linkerd's p999.)

 In the 600rps condition, the difference between the two service meshes is exaggerated.
 While Linkerd's p99 elevates from 6.7ms to 7ms, 4ms over the "no service mesh" baseline, Istio's p99 was a full 4.4 minutes (!).
 While Linkerd's